 It was January 20, 2017, Inauguration Friday and I was in my hospital room watching television.
-I am 24 weeks four days (six months) pregnant and I had been there for seven days after going into preterm labor the previous weekend.
+I was 24 weeks four days (six months) pregnant and I had been there for seven days after going into preterm labor the previous weekend.
 I was feeling good, walking around my maternity room a little, took a shower, and shampooed my hair.
 My hubby left and would return later that evening.
 I gave my Grandma Dee a buzz and began to feel a tightening in my belly that felt very similar to Braxton’s Hicks.
 I had no pain and felt the urge to urinate.
 I quickly finished my conversation with Grandma and went into the bathroom.

 As I was using the bathroom, blood was dripping and I had another tightening feeling in my belly.
 I wiped, there was a lot of blood and I also felt a medium-sized bump hanging from the opening of my vagina.
 I immediately knew it was my sac bulging, and this baby was coming whether I was ready or not!

 I jumped up from the toilet, waddled to the bedside phone, paged the nurse’s station and frantically yelled, “I think my baby is coming!
 The sac is bulging!”
-My hands are shaking as I maneuver myself back onto the hospital bed to wait for the nurse.
+My hands were shaking as I maneuvered myself back onto the hospital bed to wait for the nurse.
 Two minutes later two nurses rushed in and I spoke faster than I ever have in my life!
-I say to them, “I was using the restroom and when I went to wipe, I felt my sac bulging.”
+I said to them, “I was using the restroom and when I went to wipe, I felt my sac bulging.”
 They instructed me to lie on my back so they could check for themselves and when they looked, they could see that I was in active labor.

 Our son spent the first 129 days (4 months) of his life in the hospital, growing, and fighting for his place on earth.
-Graduating two weeks after his original due date.
+He graduated two weeks after his original due date.
 No one could have warned me that this would be the road we would travel to become parents.
 Nothing could have prepared us.
 Going through IVF and being a NICU Momma has taught me a new level of patience.
 Many aspects of life are out of our control and there’s no use in blaming ourselves for situations that would have turned out exactly the same.
 One thing we can control is how we choose to respond and carry ourselves during said times.
 Peace and joy are always standing before us waiting to provide its shelter, especially when we feel unprepared.